linked-art/linked.art/docs/community/projects/linkedartii/questionnaire/background-resources/index.md

 # JSON-LD

-JSON-LD is serialization format for Linked Data that is used to represent descriptions of artworks as Linked Art.
+JSON-LD is serialisation format for Linked Data that is used to represent descriptions of artworks as Linked Art.
 This video gives a quick 13 minute introduction to JSON-LD:

 [![Watch the video](https://img.youtube.com/vi/vioCbTo3C-4/default.jpg)](https://youtu.be/vioCbTo3C-4)